-AQ-MM#1 and AQ-MM#2 requires the Authority to purchase emission offsets from the SCAQMD and AVAQMD, respectively, until General Conformity and CEQA thresholds are met.
-Additionally, the Authority has confirmed with the SCAQMD that the air guality modeling conducted as part of the localized construction effects analysis for the project section would suffice in demonstrating CO conformity if the modeling shows that there are no exceedances of the applicable CO NAAQS.
-With offsets procured through implementation of AQ-MM#1 and AQ-MM#2, construction-related emissions of NO_x and PM10 would not exceed the regional emissions budget specified in the SCAQMD and AVAQMD SIP.
+AQ-MM#1 and AQ-MM#2 requires the Authority to purchase emission offsets from the SCAB/SCAQMD and MBAB/AVAQMD, respectively, until General Conformity and CEQA thresholds are met.
+Additionally, the Authority has confirmed with the SCAB that the air quality modeling conducted as part of the localized construction effects analysis for the project section would suffice in demonstrating CO conformity if the modeling shows that there are no exceedances of the applicable CO NAAQS.
+With offsets procured through implementation of AQ-MM#1 and AQ-MM#2, construction-related emissions of NO_x and PM10 would not exceed the regional emissions budget specified in the SCAB and MDAB SIP.
 Under AQ-MM#3, the Authority will have a goal to use zero emission (ZE) or near-zero emissions (NZE) technology for 100 percent of the light-duty on-road vehicles, 25 percent of the heavy-duty on-road vehicles, and a minimum of 10 percent for off-road construction equipment.
 All remaining emissions above the applicable threshold after implementation of this AQ-MM#3 may be offset with emission offset credits required under AQ-MM#1 and AQ-MM#2, if such offsets are available.
 However, until the contractual agreements between the Authority and the SCAQMD and the AVAQMD are in place, respectively, and the purchase of emission offsets is secured, the Build Alternatives would contribute to a net increase of regional criteria pollutant emissions.

-As discussed in Impact AQ#2, construction activities associated with the Build Alternatives would result in criteria pollutant emissions in exceedance of the de minimis General Conformity thresholds.6 The project will incorporate the following IAMFs and mitigation measures during construction to reduce construction-period pollutant emissions:
+As discussed in Impact AQ#2, construction activities associated with the Build Alternatives would result in criteria pollutant emissions in exceedance of the de minimis General Conformity levels.
+6 The project will incorporate the following IAMFs and mitigation measures during construction to reduce construction-period pollutant emissions:

 - AQ-IAMF#1-The contractor will employ measures to minimize and control fugitive dust emissions.
-The measures will be included in a fugitive dust control plan that will be prepared for approval by each air district prior to construction. - AQ-IAMF#2-The contractor will use super-compliant or Clean Air paints that have a lower volatile organic compounds content than that required by the air districts. - AQ-IAMF#3-The contractor will use renewable diesel fuel to minimize and control exhaust emissions from all heavy-duty diesel-fueled construction diesel equipment and on-road diesel trucks. - AQ-IAMF#4-The Authority will incorporate the construction equipment low-exhaust emissions requirements into the contract specifications. - AQ-IAMF#5-The Authority will incorporate the material-hauling truck fleet mix requirements into the contract specifications so that all on-road trucks used during construction will have emission rates consistent with the calendar year set forth in the most current California Air Resources Board EMFAC database. - AQ-IAMF#6-Prior to construction of any concrete batch plant, the contractor will provide the Authority with a technical memorandum documenting consistency with the Authority's concrete batch plant siting criteria and utilization of typical control measures to reduce fugitive dust and emissions.
+The measures will be included in a fugitive dust control plan that will be prepared for approval by each air district prior to construction. - AQ-IAMF#2-The contractor will use super-compliant or Clean Air paints that have a lower volatile organic compounds content than that required by the air districts. - AQ-IAMF#3-The contractor will use renewable diesel fuel to minimize and control exhaust emissions from all heavy-duty diesel-fueled construction diesel equipment and on-road diesel trucks. - AQ-IAMF#4-The Authority will incorporate the construction equipment low-exhaust emissions requirements into the contract specifications. - AQ-IAMF#5-The Authority will incorporate the material-hauling truck fleet mix requirements into the contract specifications so that all on-road trucks used during construction will have emission rates consistent with the calendar year set forth in the most current California Air Resources Board EMFAC database.